-As manager of Huntsville’s Community Development Department, Scott Erwin wears many hats.
+As manager of Huntsville’s Community Development Office, Scott Erwin wears many hats.
 Working through assistance programs and local nonprofit partners, he and his staff are charged with improving the lives of Huntsville’s low-to-moderate income residents.

 It’s an important mission for Erwin, whose parents moved from Gadsden to Huntsville in the 1950s.
 He grew up in West Huntsville and graduated from Butler High School.
 He went on to earn his bachelor’s degree in business administration from the University of Alabama.